bramses/bramses-highly-opinionated-vault-2023/README.md

 The side benfit of all this work is that it publishable!
 Since a garden is a collection of linked and curated thoughts, a published garden serves as a public utility similar to maintained gardens in the real world.
 Visitors can meander around your thought garden, stopping to marvel at the hydraengeas, or beelining straight for the mini pagoda and water feature in the corner.

-Later, we'll address how to seperate private and public, but for now, assume any note that you do the work to Zettelkasten, will eventually have some sort of public value.
+Later, we'll address how to seperate private and public, but for now, assume any note that you do the work to Zettelkasten-ize, will eventually have some sort of public value.

 Plugins:
 - Publish